-Results 1–10 of 18 for "Review"X related to "Schizophrenia" Refine Your Search Refine Your Search TopicTherapy (3)Sexuality (2)Autism (1)Children (1)Depression (1) 1 more... [+] Sexual abuse (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (5)Author/ContributorStafford, Mark (2)Bernstein, Jeanne Wolff (1)Downing, David L. (1)Eigen, Michael (1)Fine, Harold (1)Hall, Jane (1) 10 more... [+] Helm, Fonya Lord (1)Karen, Maroda (1)MacGillivray, William A. (1)Newman, Marilyn (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Stafford, Mark (1)Tejirian, Edward J. (1)Winn, Martin (1)Zelan, Karen (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 2.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 3.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 4.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011)5.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Results 1–10 of 20 for "Review"X related to "Schizophrenia" Refine Your Search Refine Your Search TopicTherapy (3)Lesbian, gay, bisexual, transgender (2)Autism (1)Children (1)Depression (1) 2 more... [+] Sex (1)Sexual abuse (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (5)Author/ContributorStafford, Mark (2)Bernstein, Jeanne Wolff (1)Downing, David L. (1)Eigen, Michael (1)Fine, Harold (1) 11 more... [+] Hall, Jane (1)Helm, Fonya Lord (1)Karen, Maroda (1)MacGillivray, William A. (1)Newman, Marilyn (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Tejirian, Edward J. (1)Wilson, Jessica E. (1)Winn, Martin (1)Zelan, Karen (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 2.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 3.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 4.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011)5.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011)6.Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism (Book Review)Jeanne Wolff Bernstein reviews the book "Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism" by Patricia Gherovici.Review (January 2011)7.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
 This review includes an interview with the author.Review 8.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 9.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
-Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 10.Noonday Demon: An Atlas of Depression (Book Review)This book is an exhaustive report about depression and its treatments.
-Solomon has presented a potpourri of phenomena that besets all of us whether in denial or consumed by melancholia and depression.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Review"X related to "Schizophrenia"
+Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 10.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Schizophrenia"